Klopp wary of Benteke threat as Liverpool head to Palace | Malay Mail

 Klopp's side underlined their credentials as serious contenders for the Premier League crown with an eye-catching 4-0 demolition of West Ham last weekend.

-It was the perfect way for Liverpool to kick off their bid to dethrone champions Manchester City following Klopp’s £160 million close-season spending spree.
+It was the perfect way for Liverpool to kick off their bid to dethrone champions Manchester City following Klopp's £160 million (RM836.8 million) close-season spending spree.

 But Liverpool, who last won the English title in 1990, will have to surmount a wide variety of obstacles before they can finally get their hands on the trophy.